sintefenergy/pyprodrisk/README.md

 To use a license file to access your ProdRisk license, the environment variable `LTM_LICENSE_CONTROL_SYSTEM` should be set to TRUE (note: all capical letters!).

-The ProdRisk license file, `LTM_license.dat`, must always be located in the directory specified by the environment variable `LTM_LICENSE_PATH`.
+The ProdRisk license file, `LTM_License.dat`, must always be located in the directory specified by the environment variable `LTM_LICENSE_PATH`.
 The `LTM_LICENSE_PATH` can be added as a persistent environment variable in the regular ways, or it can be set by pyprodrisk on a session basis.
 If the keyword argument `license_path` is specified when creating an instance of the ProdriskSession class (see step 4), the environment variables
 `LTM_LICENSE_CONTROL_SYSTEM` is set to TRUE, and `LTM_LICENSE_PATH` and is overridden in the local environment of the executing process.